Royal Society of Thailand: Academy of Arts

-Seal
+Logo

-The official seal of the society is a shining sword behind an open book bearing a Pali word, paṇḍito ("pandit").
+The official logo of the society is a shining sword behind an open book bearing a Pali word, paṇḍito ("pandit").
 A crown floats upon the sword and a ribbon bearing the name of the society is below the book.

 The sword and the book is based upon a saying, "wisdom is on a par with weapon" (ปัญญาประดุจดังอาวุธ).
 The light of the sword represents the light of wisdom.
 The crown represents the monarch.

 Works

 Royal Institute Dictionary

 Perhaps the most well-known work of the society is the prescriptive Royal Institute Dictionary.

 The society has published four fully revised editions of the dictionary, and many intermittent reprintings with minor revisions.
 Each of the major revisions is associated with a significant year in Thai history, although in the case of the 1999 and 2011 editions, the actual publication date is a later year.

 Spelling guidelines

 The society also publishes guidelines for spelling of loanwords in Thai.
 A proposed change in 2012 met public criticism as Thai words borrowed from English were generally spelt without tone marks and the change would add tone marks to them.
 Professor Kanchana Naksakul, senior fellow of the society who proposed the change, believed that the change would better reflect the actual pronunciation of the words and would assist foreigners in learning Thai.
 Despite the support of around 300 survey respondents who were from linguistic circles and the support of the Thai education ministry and higher education lecturers, the change was voted against by the Council of the Royal Society on 17 December 2012.